v-rusmit/AzureCLI/4-VirtualDatacenter/README.md

 ## Overview
 A set of proven practices for running a reliable N-tier architecture on Windows virtual machines (VMs) in Microsoft Azure.
 Builds on Running VMs for an N-tier architecture on Azure.
 Additional components are included that can increase the reliability of the application:

-•A network virtual appliance for greater network security.
+* A network virtual appliance for greater network security.

-•SQL Server AlwaysOn Availability Groups for high availability in the data tier
+* SQL Server AlwaysOn Availability Groups for high availability in the data tier

 ## Prescriptive Guidance
 Prescriptive  guidance plus considerations for availability, manageability, and security is available [here](https://azure.microsoft.com/en-us/documentation/articles/guidance-hybrid-network-vpn/#troubleshooting).